KoleHicok/sphinx-template/source/report/index.rst

 modification via JavaScript.
 Typical UI manipulation requires knowledge of the **Document Object Model** (DOM) and method calls that manipulate the DOM.
-These methods often run slowly as they refresh the entire DOM and less than intuitive.
+These methods often run slowly as they refresh the entire DOM and are less than intuitive.

-Many companies, such as Facebook, Instagram, and Netflix, all use React because it is fast and easy to use.
+Many companies, such as Facebook, Instagram, and Netflix, all use React because it is fast and efficient.
 This is because it is easier for programmers to use.([#f3]_) With no need for direct DOM interaction, programmers can use JavaScript methods to do the work for them.
 This results in a one-way data transfer from the script to the DOM.
-With this, the programmer can focus on their design instead of the DOM attributes.
+With this, the programmer can focus on their design instead of getting and modifying DOM attributes.
 This means companies spend less time training new hires and more time developing new services.

 When programming in React, there are a few concepts that allow easy construction and manipulation of the user interface.
 The main building blocks of React are **elements** and **components**.
 Elements are pieces of code that represent changes that need to be made to the DOM.
 These are often written in **JavaScript XML** (JSX) to make the code more readable and HTML-esque.
-These elements are made up of components that provide functionality to elements.
-Components are like functions that tell a browser how and where to load the page elements.
+These elements are made up of components.
+Components are similar to a class that tells a browser how and where to load the page's elements.

 .. code-block:: JavaScript
     :linenos: